-Salman Rushdie’s ‘long road to recovery’ has begun, agent says

-Salman Rushdie’s ‘long road to recovery’ has begun after author taken off ventilator, agent says
+Salman Rushdie off ventilator and his ‘feisty humour remains intact’ after stabbing

+Salman Rushdie off ventilator and his ‘feisty humour remains intact’ after stabbing, says family

-Andrew Wylie says author’s “injuries are severe, but his condition is headed in the right direction”
+Author’s agent says his “injuries are severe, but his condition is headed in the right direction”

 Related video: Man accused of stabbing Sir Salman Rushdie pleads not guilty

-Mr Rushdie was repeatedly stabbed during an appearance at a book event in western New York state on Friday.
-He was airlifted to hospital with serious injuries.

-On Sunday, the author’s agent Andrew Wylie told Reuters in an email that “he’s off the ventilator, so the road to recovery has begun”.
+Sir Salman’s agent, Andrew Wylie, reported that the writer’s “road to recovery has begun” following surgery and the withdrawal of the ventilator.

+He said Sir Salman, 75, suffered a damaged liver and severed nerves in an arm and an eye, and that he was likely to lose the injured eye.

-“It will be long; the injuries are severe, but his condition is headed in the right direction,” he added.
+“It will be long; the injuries are severe, but his condition is headed in the right direction,” Mr Wylie said.

-The author was taken off the ventilator on Saturday, just a day after he was stabbed as he prepared to give a lecture.

-In a now-deleted tweet, fellow author Aatish Taseer said Mr Rushdie was able to talk, which Mr Wylie later confirmed to the Associated Press.

-Michael E Hill, the president of the Chautauqua Institution tweeted: “@SalmanRushdie off ventilator and talking!
-Continued prayers from all @chq”.

-Mr Rushdie’s alleged attacker — New Jersey-based, 24-year-old Hadi Matar — was charged with attempted murder by the Chautauqua County district attorney’s office.
-He was charged with one count of second-degree attempted murder and one count of second-degree assault.
-He appeared in court on Saturday and pleaded not guilty.
+Sir Salman’s alleged attacker — New Jersey-based Mr Matar — was charged with one count of attempted murder and one count of second-degree assault by the Chautauqua County district attorney’s office.

-Mr Matar was taken to the Chautauqua County jail on Friday night.
+Mr Matar was taken to the Chautauqua County jail on Friday night and appeared in court the following day, where he pleaded not guilty to the charges.

-President Joe Biden condemned the “vicious” attack on Sir Rushdie at the Chautauqua Institution, a nonprofit education and retreat centre, in a statement on Saturday afternoon.

-He wrote: “Jill and I were shocked and saddened to learn of the vicious attack on Salman Rushdie yesterday in New York.
-We, together with all Americans and people around the world, are praying for his health and recovery.
-I am grateful to the first responders and the brave individuals who jumped into action to render aid to Rushdie and subdue the attacker.

-Mr Matar appeared in court wearing a black and white jumpsuit and a white face mask.

-A judge ordered him held without bail after District Attorney Jason Schmidt told her Mr Matar, 24, took steps to purposely put himself in a position to harm Mr Rushdie, getting an advance pass to the event where the author was speaking and arriving a day early bearing a fake ID.
+A judge ordered that Mr Matar be held without bail after district attorney Jason Schmidt told her that the suspect took steps for the “pre-planned crime” by purposely putting himself in a position to harm Sir Salman by getting an advance ticket to the event and arriving a day early bearing a fake ID.

+Mr Matar was reportedly found with a fake driver’s licence that had the name Hassan Mughniyeh.

+It is believed that he used the surname of Imad Mughniyeh – the assassinated senior Hezbollah official who was close to Qassem Soleimani, the assassinated chief of Iran’s Islamic Revolutionary Guard Corps (IRGC) Quds Force.

 Public defender Nathaniel Barone complained that authorities had taken too long to get Mr Matar in front of a judge while leaving him “hooked up to a bench at the state police barracks”.

-Mr Rushdie, 75, suffered a damaged liver and severed nerves in an arm and an eye, Mr Wylie said earlier, adding that he was likely to lose the injured eye.
+Henry Reese, who was hosting the event where Sir Salman was attacked, said “it looked like a sort of bad prank”.

+He appeared on CNN with a bandage above his eye and said: “It didn’t have any sense of reality.
+And then when there was blood behind [Sir Salman], it became real.”

-The attack was met with shock and outrage, along with tributes and praise for the award-winning author of The Satanic Verses who, for more than 30 years, has faced death threats.
+The attack on Sir Salman has been met with shock and outrage, along with tributes and praise for the award-winning author of The Satanic Verses who, for more than 30 years, has faced death threats.

-Mr Rushdie, a native of India who has since lived in Britain and the US, is known for his surreal and satirical prose style, beginning with his Booker Prize-winning 1981 novel Midnight’s Children, in which he sharply criticized India’s then-prime minister, Indira Gandhi.
+Sir Salman, a native of India who has since lived in Britain and the US, is known for his surreal and satirical prose style, beginning with his Booker Prize-winning 1981 novel Midnight’s Children, in which he sharply criticised India’s then-prime minister, Indira Gandhi.

+President Joe Biden condemned the “vicious” attack on Sir Salman, saying that “all Americans and people around the world are praying for his health and recovery”.

+He added: “I am grateful to the first responders and the brave individuals who jumped into action to render aid to Rushdie and subdue the attacker.

+“Salman Rushdie – with his insight into humanity, with his unmatched sense for story, with his refusal to be intimidated or silenced – stands for essential, universal ideals.
+Truth.
+Courage.
+Resilience.

+“The ability to share ideas without fear.
+These are the building blocks of any free and open society.
+And today, we reaffirm our commitment to those deeply American values in solidarity with Rushdie and all those who stand for freedom of expression.”

-Writer and longtime friend Ian McEwan called Mr Rushdie “an inspirational defender of persecuted writers and journalists across the world,” and actor-author Kal Penn cited him as a role model “for an entire generation of artists, especially many of us in the South Asian diaspora toward whom he’s shown incredible warmth”.
+Writer and longtime friend Ian McEwan called Sir Rushdie “an inspirational defender of persecuted writers and journalists across the world,” and actor-author Kal Penn cited him as a role model “for an entire generation of artists, especially many of us in the South Asian diaspora toward whom he’s shown incredible warmth”.

-Author JK Rowling told her fans that the police are involved after a tweet about Mr Rushdie prompted a death threat on Twitter.
+Author JK Rowling told her fans that the police are involved after a tweet about Sir Salman prompted a death threat on Twitter.
 Following the attack, Rowling tweeted: “Horrifying news.
 Feeling very sick right now.
 Let him be ok.”

-The Satanic Verses drew death threats after it was published in 1988, with many Muslims regarding as blasphemy a dream sequence based on the life of the Prophet Muhammad, among other objections.
-Mr Rushdie’s book had already been banned and burned in India, Pakistan and elsewhere before Iran’s Grand Ayatollah Ruhollah Khomeini issued a fatwa, or edict, calling for his death in 1989.
+The Satanic Verses drew death threats after it was published in 1988, with some Muslims regarding as blasphemy a dream sequence based on the life of the Prophet Muhammad, among other objections.

+Sir Salman’s book had already been banned and burned in India, Pakistan and elsewhere before Iran’s Grand Ayatollah Ruhollah Khomeini issued a fatwa, or edict, calling for his death in 1989.

 Additional reporting from AP